falconry/falcon/docs/deploy/nginx-uwsgi.rst

 .. note::

   The exact commands for creating a virtual environment might differ based on the Python version you are using and the system you are on.
-At the end of the day we need a virtualenv in /home/myproject/venv with your project dependencies installed.
+At the end of the day the application needs a virtualenv in /home/myproject/venv with the project dependencies installed.
 Use the ``pip`` binary within the virtual environment by ``source venv/bin/activate`` or using the full path.

 Okay, that is all for getting your application on the server and setting up the